wso2/docs-is/en/docs/concepts/authentication/adaptive-authentication.md

 Adaptive authentication, also known as step-up authentication, is an evolved and flexible form of [multi-factor authentication](TODO:link-to-concept) that tightens security when the possibility of a security breach is higher.
 Additional authentication steps such as SMS OTP, FIDO, fingerprint authentication etc., can be configured and deployed in such a way so that the system is able to decide which steps to prompt during the authentication process depending on the user’s risk profile and their behaviour.

-For instance, high-risk transactions such as a user attempting to tranfer a high sum of money causes the adaptive authentication mechanism to prompt an extra authentication step like sending a one time security code to the user's mobile phone, in order to increase security.
+For instance, high-risk transactions such as a user attempting to transfer a high sum of money causes the adaptive authentication mechanism to prompt an extra authentication step like sending a one-time security code to the user's mobile phone, in order to increase security.

 ![adaptive authentication](../../../assets/img/concepts/adaptive-authentication.png)